-About the Master of Arts in Counseling Degree
+The CACREP-Accredited Online Master of Arts in Counseling

-Licensed counselors are legally permitted to practice clinical mental health counseling autonomously.
-While the exact scope of practice varies from state to state, most clinical counselors are allowed to diagnose and treat mental health concerns.
-Licensed counselors may work in agencies and other settings.
-They may also work in private practice and many accept third-party insurance reimbursement.
-Many licensed counselors also provide mental health consultation and supervision.
+While the exact scope of practice varies from state to state, most licensed counselors diagnose and treat mental health concerns.
+They may work in agencies, private practice, and other settings.
+Many accept third-party insurance reimbursement and they also provide mental health consultation and supervision.

-After earning an MA in Counseling degree, counselors must complete their licensure in order to practice.
+After earning an MA in Counseling, counselors must become licensed to practice.
 The requirements for a counseling license are state-specific and include additional post-master’s supervised clinical hours and examination.

-Licensure requirements differ from state to state, but most state licensing boards require a master’s degree from a CACREP- or CORE-accredited program.
-We encourage students to research the requirements specific to each state.
+Licensure requirements differ from state to state, but some state licensing boards require a master’s degree from a CACREP- or CORE-accredited program.
+We encourage you to research the requirements specific to each state.

 Northwestern University is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Northwestern University’s on-campus Master of Arts in Counseling Program and the Counseling@Northwestern online program received an eight-year accreditation in 2015 from CACREP1.
 The CACREP accreditation renews in 2024.
 A CACREP-accredited program allows you to be license-eligible in most states.
 Some states require more clinical field placement hours and/or coursework than the CACREP standards.
 Once you enroll in the program, Counseling@Northwestern will work with you to meet your field placement hour requirement and discuss any postgraduate coursework requirements in your resident state.

 Complete the form to receive information about the online graduate counseling and therapy programs offered by the Family Institute at Northwestern University.